 The corporate governance of Eurobank Holdings ensures Eurobank Holdings and its subsidiaries operate with credibility and in a responsible, just and transparent manner.
-We implement the Greek law, the international best practices on corporate governance, and Eurobank Holdings’ contractual obligations to the Hellenic Financial Stability Fund (HFSF).
+We implement the Greek law, the international best practices on corporate governance.
 We safeguard the legal interests of anyone connected with Eurobank Holdings: our shareholders, customers and human resources.

 The Corporate Governance principles applied by Eurobank Holdings ensure that:

 TransparencyThe composition and operation of the Board of Directors of Eurobank Holdings ensures it reaches its decisions with transparency, credibility and consistency during the decision-making process.

 We treat all our shareholders, young and old, fairly and equally and we safeguard their interests.
 We inform our shareholders adequately and on time about the progress and performance of Eurobank Holdings.

 We expend all efforts to avoid situations that may lead to internal or external conflict of interests.

 In our corporate governance, everyone has clear and distinct duties and responsibilities.
 This is further assisted by: